-Is there a requirement to report violations to the authorities (either to self-report or to report others)?
+Is there a requirement to report violations to the authorities?
 If reporting is not obligatory, is it encouraged in any event?

 In accordance with the specific ordinances enacted by the Federal Council, persons or institutions who hold or manage assets or have knowledge of economic resources in Switzerland subject to an asset freeze must report these to the State Secretariat for Economic Affairs (SECO) without delay.